Foothills Of The Himalaya – Suggested Itinerary

 Suggested route & duration

 Pragpur: 1 night

 Shimla: 3 nights

 About this independent tour

-Day 1: Amritsar Famously known as the home of the Golden Temple, this is one of the world's most important Sikh cities and an important pilgrimage site.
-It also acts as a gateway to the foothills of the western Himalaya.
-Explore the city on a guided tour.
-Stay 2 nights at Taj Swarna.
+Amritsar Famously known as the home of the Golden Temple, this is one of the world's most important Sikh cities and an important pilgrimage site.
+You'll visit this shining temple as well as the sobering, commemorative Jallianwala Bagh as well as witness the famous "lowering of the flags ceremony" at the border with Pakistan.

-Day 5: Pragpur This village in the hills is like a snapshot in time.
-Wander round the narrow streets and the well-preserved heritage buildings and dip into arts and crafts shops.
-Stay 1 night at The Judges Court Country Hotel.
+Pragpur This village in the hills is like a snapshot in time.
+Wonder around the narrow streets and the well-preserved heritage buildings and dip into arts and crafts shops.

 Tailor your tour

 We’ve crafted this itinerary to give you an idea about how you could explore the Himalayan foothills, taking in some iconic experiences such as the flag ceremony at the Wagah Border and a ride on a toy train.
 And as with all our independent tours, it's completely flexible.

 We’ve recommended some of the Himalaya’s best hotels like the The Oberoi Cecil, a heritage building in the heart of Shimla.
 You could choose to stay the Cecil’s sister hotel, Wildflower Hall; the level of Oberoi luxury is the same, but you’ll be staying in the former home of Lord Kitchener.